 How we use your personal data

 This policy explains how the information we collect about you is used and your rights in relation to that information.
-Please note that these notes should be read in conjunction with the data collection document (PDF, 95 KB) which gives full details of the personal data which the registration service holds, the organisations it is shared with and why it is shared.
+These notes should be read in conjunction with the data collection document (PDF, 95 KB) which gives full details of the personal data which the registration service holds, the organisations it is shared with and why it is shared.

 Personal information collected from you in order to register an event is required by law.
 The main legislation which governs the collection of registration information is the Births and Deaths Registration Act 1953, the Marriage Act 1949 and the Civil Partnership Act 2004.
 You may be legally by obliged by these acts, and other pieces of legislation, to provide certain pieces of information.
 If you fail to provide information you are required to give us you may, amongst other things, be liable to a fine, or we may not be able to provide the service you are applying for, such as a marriage or a civil partnership.